DamianKrecisz/CookBalance/README.md

 - I focused mainly on <ins>functionality</ins> to be able to give the first utility version
 - All recipes are in Polish because I use the Polish source of the recipes database
+- The application is under constant development.
+If you notice any error, please contact me with a description of the error to the email address: damiankrecisz3@gmail.com

 ## Firebase description